Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_4.md

 ![](media/11074.png){ #fig:11074 width=75% }

 Being that the first equation has the simplest coefficients (1, -1, and 1, for `x`, `y`, and `z`, respectively), it seems logical to use it to develop a definition of one variable in terms of the other two.
-In this example, I\'ll solve for `x` in terms of `y` and `z`:
+In this example, I'll solve for `x` in terms of `y` and `z`:

 ![](media/11075.png){ #fig:11075 width=75% }